VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

 available for the 8.x environment.

 With every tutorial there are requirements in order to make them work.
-This one is no different, the following requirements should be installed system wide so they are available to be used throughout the tutorial.
+This one is no different, the following requirements should be installed system-wide, so they are available to be used throughout the tutorial.

 ## Requirements